hutli/empire-map/README.md

 ⚠️ WARNING: Building does take several hours! ⚠️

+## Build it Yourself

+The following steps assume that `python` refers to a Python 3 binary and that `pip` refers to a Pip 3 binary.
+If this is not the case, you are probably using Ubuntu/Debian, and I recommend installing `python-is-python3`.

 ## Fonts

 The one thing you will probably want to build if hosting outside of docker is the fonts used.
-The fonts are nothing special, they are really just fonts from https://fonts.googleapis.com/, but since Empire LARP Map is Cookie-Free Safe-Space™ we cannot include them directly.
-This is because CSS-files included from https://fonts.googleapis.com requests https://fonts.gstatic.com for the actual font files (which, as you can imagine, is far from cookie-free).
+The fonts are nothing special; they are really just fonts from https://fonts.googleapis.com/, but since Empire LARP Map is Cookie-Free Safe-Space™, we cannot include them directly.
+This is because CSS files from https://fonts.googleapis.com request https://fonts.gstatic.com for the actual font files, which, as you can imagine, is far from cookie-free.

 ![meme](/meme.png?raw=true "meme")